How to Manage Longevity Risk in Retirement

 To combat longevity and healthcare challenges, consider contributing to a health savings account (HSA).
 HSAs offer a triple tax benefit: contributions are tax-free, the money grows tax-free and withdrawals for medical expenses are tax-free.
 Additionally, there are no required minimum distributions (RMDs) in retirement, and after age 65, HSA funds can be used for nonmedical expenses without penalty.

-Consider part-term work or a phased retirement
+Consider part-time work or a phased retirement

 Counterintuitively, one way to manage longevity risk and ensure a comfortable retirement may be to keep one foot in the workplace, if possible.